 may be something he actually needs your help to sort out and problem-solve about, and once he does he'll be a lot more ready to focus on schoolwork.

-good solution for next time.
+solution for next time.
 In fact, since punishment doesn't help him resolve his conflict, he might very well do the same thing next time, but invent

 some story to cover himself.

 Keep the conversation as safe and as light as possible.
 If you can share a laugh, you'll defuse the tension and strengthen your bond, so remind yourself

 that this is a growth experience for both of you, and summon up your sense of humor.

-- What led him to that choice?
+- What led her to that choice?

-- Would he do it again?
+- Would she do it again?

 - Why or why not?

 Explore and learn with your child, rather than assuming that you know what should happen now.
 Once he isn't being controlled by that unmet need or upsetting

 feeling, and he sees the result of his action (failed test, hurt sister, broken window, whatever), he feels regretful.
 This is only after the

 feelings or needs have been processed, of course.
 But once they aren't driving him, his "goodness" is free to come through.
 He naturally wants to make

 So you ask him: